UKPLab/arxiv2024-inferact/README.md

 --threshold 0.9
 --do_eval`

-`--eval_method` specifies different evaluation methods. `--threshold` specifies the threshold of F1-score for `multi-step evaluation` and `inferact`. `--do_eval` controls whether to evaluate the Actor trajectory.
+`--eval_method` specifies different evaluation methods.<br>
+`--threshold` specifies the threshold of F1-score for `multi-step evaluation` and `inferact`.<br>
+`--do_eval` controls whether to evaluate the Actor trajectory.<br>

 ### Run Feedback Generation

-Once the evaluator detect the off-track trajectory, the binary or NL feedback will be generated to prevent critial action execution.
+After the off-track trajectory is detected by the Evaluator, the binary or NL feedback will be generated to prevent the critial action from executing.

 ```python
 python main.py